davidroad/WebCSEA/README.md

-Here is the github reporsitory for reproduce the visualization for the result from Web-based Cell-type-Specific Enrichment Analysis of Genes (WebCSEA, avaiable at https://bioinfo.uth.edu/webcsea/).
+Here is the github reporsitory for reproducing and customizing the visualization of the result from Web-based Cell-type-Specific Enrichment Analysis of Genes (WebCSEA, avaiable at https://bioinfo.uth.edu/webcsea/).